EstebanPosada/Artist-Challenge/README.md

    - Empty states
    - Error handling
    - Sorting and filtering of album lists
+   -
+   After the core functionality was working, the models, UI states, and screen logic were refactored to better match the API structure and improve maintainability.

 7. **Static Analysis**

-   After the main functionality was complete, **Detekt** was added as a static analysis tool to help maintain code quality and enforce Kotlin best practices.
+   After the main functionality was working, **Detekt** was added as a static analysis tool to help maintain code quality and enforce Kotlin best practices.
    Some rules were adjusted to better support Jetpack Compose patterns.

 8. **Testing**